 More precisely, covariance refers to the measure of how two random variables in a data set will change together.

-A positive covariance means that the two variables at hand are positively related, and they move in the same direction.
+A positive covariance means the variables at hand are positively related.
+Meaning they move in the same direction.

-A negative covariance means that the variables are inversely related, or that they move in opposite directions.
+A negative covariance means the variables are inversely related, or that they move in opposite directions.

 How to Calculate Covariance